-IF function is one of the powerful in-cell function in LibreOffice Calc.
-And you can do literally anything with it, if you know the basics.
+IF function is one of the powerful in-cell function in LibreOffice or OpenOffice Calc.
+And you can do anything literally with it if you know the basics.
 Here’s how.

 The basic is very simple.
-IF function uses conditions to determine results.
-If the condition is met then one result is shown and if the condition is not met then another result is shown.
+The IF function uses conditions to determine results.
+If the condition is met then, one result is shown, and if the condition is not met then another result is shown.

 Here are some examples to help you understand.